sparrowcode/AlertKit/README.md

 ## Sponsors

-Support me with a monthly donation and help me continue activities: [Become a sponsors](https://www.patreon.com/ivanvorobei)
+Support me with a monthly donation and help me continue activities.
+After payment I add you to list of sponsor **in my all projects** with link to your profile.
+[Become a sponsors](https://www.patreon.com/ivanvorobei)

 <a href="https://github.com/zubara21/" target="_blank"><img src="https://github.api.ivanvorobei.by/sponsors/zubara21.jpg" width="100"></a>
 <a href="https://github.com/sparrowganz/" target="_blank"><img src="https://github.api.ivanvorobei.by/sponsors/sparrowganz.jpg" width="100"></a>